deltaphc/raylib-rs/README.md

 - Structs holding resources have RAII/move semantics, including: `Image`, `Texture2D`, `RenderTexture2D`, `Font`, `Mesh`, `Shader`, `Material`, `Model`, `Wave`, `Sound`, `Music`, and `AudioStream`.
 - Functions dealing with string data take in `&str` and/or return an owned `String`, for the sake of safety.
 The exception to this is the gui draw functions which take &CStr to avoid per frame allocations.
 The `rstr!` macro helps make this easy.
 - In C, `LoadFontData` returns a pointer to a heap-allocated array of `CharInfo` structs.
 In this Rust binding, said array is copied into an owned `Vec<CharInfo>`, the original data is freed, and the owned Vec is returned.
-- In C, `GetDroppedFiles` returns a pointer to an array of strings owned by raylib.
+- In C, `LoadDroppedFiles` returns a pointer to an array of strings owned by raylib.
 Again, for safety and also ease of use, this binding copies said array into a `Vec<String>` which is returned to the caller.
 - I've tried to make linking automatic, though I've only tested on Windows 10, Ubuntu, and MacOS 15.
 Other platforms may have other considerations.

 ## Building from source